freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/record-collection.md

 );
 ```

-After `updateRecords(collection, 5439, "tracks", "Take a Chance on Me")`, `tracks` should have `Take a Chance on Me` as the last element.
+After `updateRecords(collection, 5439, "tracks", "Take a Chance on Me")`, `tracks` should have the string `Take a Chance on Me` as the last element.

 ```js
 assert(